Harry Edge and Marcel Kalonda setbacks timely reminder for Malaysia that there's no substitute for youth development | Goal.com

 One way the FAM can start doing this is by shouldering more responsibilities in the government-run youth development project, the National Football Development Programme (NFDP).
 The politics and power play between the two entities can get downright comical at times, but at the end of the day, the lack of a closer working relationship between the two (as well as the change of power in the federal government) has resulted in apparent gaps in what the nationwide programme is trying to do, such as its scouting coverage and overseas-networking capabilities.

 Even if the association does not want to devote its efforts to the NFDP because it is essentially not theirs, then by all means it should make its affiliates and clubs be more proactive in developing young talent.
-It's no news that many professional Malaysian teams only start training youth footballers (semi-)seriously at the U-19 stage, and even then the hopeful teenagers are identified through open trials instead of via a more-active scouting programme.
+It's no news that many professional Malaysian teams only start training youth footballers (semi-)seriously at the Under-19 stage, and even then the hopeful teenagers are identified through open trials instead of via a more active scouting programme.

 In the meantime, a plan to hold annual, nationwide U-13 and U-16 leagues for the pro teams that was revealed to Goal back in 2018 has seemingly fallen through, with teams made to attach their names, expertise and identity to school teams in the already-established education ministry league in 2019 instead.